TBit-services/ContactSyncClient/README.md

 app with more configuration options.

-The PeopleSync client app is licensed under the [GPLv3 License](LICENSE).
+The Contact Sync client app is licensed under the [GPLv3 License](LICENSE).

-The PeopleSync server software is proprietary commercial software.
+The Contact Sync server software is proprietary commercial software.

 Twitter: [@messageconcept](https://twitter.com/messageconcept)